 Once you disclose a DUI or DWI charge, be prepared for plenty of follow up questions during the application process.

-We recommend always being honest and forthcoming during this process as it will make your experience much easier.
+I recommend always being honest and forthcoming during this process as it will make your experience so much easier.

 Keep in mind, the life insurer is simply interested in confirming information.

 The carrier wants to fairly evaluate your medical records and accurately determine your overall risk.

 To make the best decision, life insurance companies will look at all aspects of your lifestyle and health before making a final decision.

 I have put together some tips and possible results when applying for life insurance over 50 years old with a DUI.

 Hopefully this information will assist you in securing the right life insurance coverage for you and your loved ones.

 Ratings for Applicants with a DUI or DWI